kclandry/2600-Final-Markdown/Advanced Markdown.md

 <details>
 <summary>"Collapsible Section"</summary>
 You can write whatever you want here.
-It will appear as normal when the section is opened. *You have the full [gamut](https://www.google.com "Google again") of options available to you.*
+It will appear as normal when the section is opened.
 </details>